Minimum loop gain constraint for control system tuning

-Create a requirement that specifies a minimum loop gain of 20 dB (100) at 50 rad/s on the inner loop of the following control system.
+Create requirements that specify a minimum loop gain of 20 dB (100) at 50 rad/s and a maximum loop gain of -20 dB (0.01) at 1000 rad/s on the inner loop of the following control system.

-Configure the requirement to apply to the loop gain of the inner loop measured with the outer loop open.
+Configure the requirements to apply to the loop gain of the inner loop measured with the outer loop open.

 By default, tuning using